ChayLvcode/C_Language_LISP/README.md

-# It's a project written with C language
+# It's a project written in C language
 ## The reference book link is: https://www.abnerchou.me/BuildYourOwnLispCn/
+## The book has a complete tutorial, and this project focuses on the Bouns part which the writer didn't gave answers.